Charbonnel et Walker:

-A quick look on the company’s website will tell you that the founders — Mademoiselle Charbonnel and Mrs Walker — were encouraged by the then Prince of Wales (later Edward VII) to set up shop.
-I haven’t been able to find out exactly what form Bertie’s encouragement consisted of, but instead have found a story of cross-channel rivalry, court cases and an unfortunate accident that could have seen the end of this famous brand.
+A quick look on the company’s website will tell you that the founders, Mademoiselle Charbonnel and Mrs Walker, were encouraged by the then Prince of Wales — later Edward VII — to set up shop.
+Although I have not been able to find out exactly what form Bertie’s encouragement took, I have unearthed a story of cross-channel rivalry, court cases and an unfortunate accident that could have seen the end of this famous brand.

 Virginie Eugenie Charbonnel was probably born in France.
-Minnie (officially Mary Ann) Walker was born in Sainte Helier in Jersey in 1851, the daughter of a cabinet maker.
+Minnie Walker, who was officially Mary Ann Walker, was born in Sainte Helier in Jersey in 1851, the daughter of a cabinet maker.
 Virginie worked for Maison Boissier, a well-known chocolate house at 7 Boulevard des Capucines in Paris, rising to the position of forewoman.
-Perhaps they both did, for by 1875 they had set up business together at Clarendon Mansion at 169 New Bond Street in London as “Charbonnel et Walker Parisian Confectioners and Bon-Bon Makers.
-Ex-Premieres de la Maison Boissier”.
+Quite possibly Minnie also worked there, for by 1875 they had set up business together at Clarendon Mansion at 169 New Bond Street in London as ‘Charbonnel et Walker Parisian Confectioners and Bon-Bon Makers.
+Ex-Premières de la Maison Boissier’.

 An advertisement in The Morning Post in December 1876 reads: